Flint Creek Falls

 Number of falls: 2

-Size/Types: Old Mill Falls is a crescent-shaped, 11 ft high, man-made and natural falls.
+Size/Types: Old Mill Falls, (also known as Flint Creek Falls or Willings Dam), is a crescent-shaped, 11 ft high, man-made dam on top of a natural falls.
 Water falls roughly 7 ft straight down the cut stone blocks of the man-made top and then cascades across the 4 ft of jagged limestone at the base.
 Upstream there are several more limestone drops less then 3 ft high.

 Best time to visit: Spring, fall, winter.